401(k) Retirement Plans

 There are two methods for rolling over your 401(k) if your plan permits it.4

 - Option One: Your 401(k) plan administrator directly transfers the money to another retirement plan or to an IRA.

 - Option Two: If your 401(k) plan administrator issues your distribution in the form of a check, you will have 60 days to deposit the check into a new retirement account.
 If you don’t deposit it in your new retirement plan account or IRA within 60 days, the full distribution amount may be subject to ordinary income tax and potentially a 10% early withdrawal penalty if you are under age 59 ½.

 Importantly, if the check is made payable directly to you, it will be subject to a mandatory 20% withholding, even if you intend to roll it over.
 However, you may be able to avoid that mandatory withholding by having the check made payable directly to the receiving plan or IRA account.

 Comparing 401(k)s and Individual Retirement Accounts

-Traditional IRAs have the same tax treatment as traditional 401(k)s, but they are established by individuals.
-IRAs remain popular among investors for good reason—they are usually easy to set up, and many have no setup or annual fees.
-Investment options can be flexible and you will often have more control over your asset allocation or strategy.
+Traditional IRAs have the same tax treatment as traditional 401(k)s, but they are established by individuals rather than by employers.
+IRAs remain popular among investors for good reason: They are usually easy to set up, and many have no setup or annual fees.
+Investment options can be flexible and you will often have more control over your asset allocation or investment strategy.
 However, income limits mean that some high earners might not be able to contribute to a Roth IRA.
 Plus, the contribution limit for IRAs is lower than for 401(k)s.5 Another potential downside is the increased responsibility some feel about self-directed investments or hiring a professional manager or financial advisor.

 1 Internal Revenue Service as of 02/11/2021.
 Retirement Topics – 401k and Profit Sharing Plan Contribution Limits.